Jets' Todd Downing navigating new responsibilities as play-caller

 FLORHAM PARK, N.J. — Todd Downing has worked closely with Aaron Rodgers since last season, but never this close.
 Downing’s voice will be the one Rodgers hears in his helmet during games now.

 Downing is the Jets’ new offensive play-caller.
-Interim coach Jeff Ulbrich, who replaced the fired Robert Saleh, removed play-calling responsibilities from offensive coordinator Nathaniel Hackett and gave them to Downing.
+Interim coach Jeff Ulbrich, who replaced the fired Robert Saleh, took play-calling responsibilities away from offensive coordinator Nathaniel Hackett and gave them to Downing.

-Ulbrich hopes this will jump-start the Jets’ underachieving and underperforming offense when they host the Bills on Monday night at MetLife Stadium.
+Ulbrich hopes this will jump-start the Jets’ underachieving offense when they host the Bills on Monday night at MetLife Stadium.

-Downing, the former Titans coordinator, looks forward to leading an offense again, but he has mixed feelings.
-Downing referred to Hackett as “one of the greatest men I know,” and said he loves him.
+Downing, a former Raiders and Titans coordinator, looks forward to leading an offense again, but he has mixed feelings.
+Downing referred to Hackett as “one of the greatest men I know” and said he loves him.

-It’s a unique situation.
+It’s an unusual situation.
 Hackett wasn’t fired.
-He’s staying on, with the same title and is helping Downing, the Jets’ passing game coordinator since last year.
+He’s staying on, with the same title, and is helping Downing, the Jets’ passing game coordinator since last year.

 Game-planning and play-calling are Downing’s now.
 Hackett’s role is undefined at this point.
 Ulbrich, who said Hackett has “the heart of a servant,” and Downing have effusively praised Hackett.

-The Jets (2-3) needed a shake-up on offense.
-They’ve scored two touchdowns in their last 29 possessions.
+The Jets (2-3) needed a shake-up on offense after scoring two touchdowns in their last 29 possessions.
 The Jets were ranked next-to-last in total offense last season.
 They’re 27th this year and last in rushing offense.

 “This team does have a strong run game,” Downing said.
 “We just haven’t seen it come to fruition consistently enough.”